-In an earlier post, we talked about the 4 types of referral rewards you can use to reward your advocates for making successful referrals.
+In an earlier post, we talked about the different types of referral rewards you can use to reward your advocates for making successful referrals.
 In this post, we’ll talk about friend offers– the incentives that you give out to referred friends.

 Friend Offers make referral programs much more compelling.